stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 # Accuracy: 0.97
 ```

 Wow!
 The accuracy has improved a lot.
-Not everything depends on the classifier we use.
+As you see not everything depends on the model we use.

 <div class="divider"></div>

 ## Wrapping up

 Machine Learning is not a magic box.
 It's calculus, algebra, statistics and code.
-This is only the beggining and in next posts we are going to explore more models and more types of problems to solve.
+This is only the beginning and in next posts we are going to explore more types of models and more types of problems to solve.

 <div class="divider"></div>